halcyon-past/Harem-No-Jutsu/README.md

 # Harem-No-Jutsu

-Looking for contributions for making this discord bot better as a part of Hacktober Fest
+Looking for contributions to make this Discord bot better as part of Hacktober Fest.

 ## How to contribute